awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 ## Accessing a Service Through an Interface Endpoint<a name="access-service-though-endpoint"></a>

 After you've created an interface endpoint, you can submit requests to the supported service via an endpoint URL\.
 You can use the following:
-+ The endpoint\-specific regional DNS hostname that we generate for the interface endpoint\.
-The hostname includes a unique endpoint identifier, service identifier, the Region, and `vpce.amazonaws.com` in its name; for example, `vpce-0fe5b17a0707d6abc-29p5708s.ec2.us-east-1.vpce.amazonaws.com`\.
++ The endpoint\-specific Regional DNS hostname that we generate for the interface endpoint\.
+The hostname includes a unique endpoint identifier, service identifier, the Region, and `vpce.amazonaws.com` in its name\.
+For example, `vpce-0fe5b17a0707d6abc-29p5708s.ec2.us-east-1.vpce.amazonaws.com`\.
 + The endpoint\-specific zonal DNS hostname that we generate for each Availability Zone in which the endpoint is available\.
-The hostname includes the Availability Zone in its name; for example, `vpce-0fe5b17a0707d6abc-29p5708s-us-east-1a.ec2.us-east-1.vpce.amazonaws.com`\.
-You might use this option if your architecture isolates Availability Zones \(for example, for fault containment or to reduce regional data transfer costs\)\.
+The hostname includes the Availability Zone in its name\.
+For example, `vpce-0fe5b17a0707d6abc-29p5708s-us-east-1a.ec2.us-east-1.vpce.amazonaws.com`\.
+You might use this option if your architecture isolates Availability Zones \(for example, for fault containment or to reduce Regional data transfer costs\)\.
-**Note**

   A request to the zonal DNS hostname is destined to the corresponding Availability Zone location in the service provider's account, which might not have the same Availability Zone name as your account\.
 For more information, see [Region and Availability Zone Concepts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions-availability-zones)\.
-+ If you have enabled private DNS for the endpoint \(a private hosted zone; applicable to AWS services and AWS Marketplace partner services only\), the default DNS hostname for the AWS service for the Region; for example, `ec2.us-east-1.amazonaws.com`\.
++ If you have enabled private DNS for the endpoint \(a private hosted zone; applicable to AWS services and AWS Marketplace Partner services only\), the default DNS hostname for the AWS service for the Region\.
+For example, `ec2.us-east-1.amazonaws.com`\.
 + The private IP address of the endpoint network interface in the VPC\.

 For example, in a subnet in which you have an interface endpoint to Elastic Load Balancing and for which you have not enabled the private DNS option, use the following AWS CLI command from an instance to describe your load balancers\.
-The command uses the endpoint\-specific regional DNS hostname to make the request using the interface endpoint:
+The command uses the endpoint\-specific Regional DNS hostname to make the request using the interface endpoint\.

 ```
 aws elbv2 describe-load-balancers --endpoint-url https://vpce-0f89a33420c193abc-bluzidnv.elasticloadbalancing.us-east-1.vpce.amazonaws.com/